Bonnie & Clyde (musical): Broadway production

 The infamous duo, meanwhile, continues on their robbery spree, growing increasingly bold in their endeavors ("What Was Good Enough for You") and graduating from stores to banks.
 In the midst of an unsuccessful bank robbery, Clyde is shot in the shoulder.
 Upon hearing of his brother's injury, Buck leaves home along with his wife, who is torn between her love for her husband and what she knows is right - to help Clyde.
 In the hideout, Clyde and Bonnie share a tender moment ("Bonnie") before being interrupted by Buck at the door.
 He is with a reluctant Blanche; her love for her husband won out in the end.
 Days later, Bonnie and Blanche nervously await the return of Clyde and Buck from a robbery ("Raise a Little Hell (reprise)"), as Blanche questions how Bonnie can happily live the way they do.
 Bonnie replies that she and Clyde are the only ones truly living life to the fullest ("Dyin' Ain't So Bad").
 Buck and Clyde return, with their respective partners, elated to see them, but the celebration is short-lived as they learn that they have been followed by the authorities to the hideout.
 A shootout ensues, in which Buck is mortally wounded.
 Clyde quickly whisks Bonnie away, but a heartbroken Blanche stays with Buck until his dying breath and is arrested for aiding and abetting ("God's Arms Are Always Open (reprise)").
 Ted reports back to the Sheriff, having been told by Bonnie's mother of Bonnie and Clyde's whereabouts, and they prepare to ambush the couple.
 A guilty Ted convinces himself he is doing the right thing ("You Can Do Better Than Him (reprise)").

 In the woods on the way back to Dallas, Clyde wonders how his family will even be able to look at him after what he has done to Buck ("Picture Show (reprise)").
 Bonnie assures him that it was not his fault, but both realize that they are nearing the end of their fateful journey ("Dyin' Ain't So Bad (reprise)" / "How 'Bout a Dance? (reprise)").
 On May 23, 1934, on a rural Louisianan road, Bonnie and Clyde are ambushed and killed by police on the way to meet their parents.
-So therefore they were dead even after all the guilt they felt.
-We may never know if they would have changed their ways.
-Bonnie and Cylde were a very eventful couple who ended up paying the price in the end.